 Compared to the previous best passive income investments chart, Fixed Income / Bonds moved down from 3rd best to 5th best due to rising rates and low yields.
 While Physical Real Estate moved up from 5th best to 3rd best partly due to rising inflation.
 Inflation is likely going to stay elevated for 2022 due to a surge in energy prices and commodities.

 Dividend (stock) investing is still the ranked the best passive income investment.
 However, it may not be the best for you given its higher volatility and lower relative yields.
-I’m expecting an uninspiring 2022 in the stock market, but continued strong runs for real estate.
+I expected an uninspiring 2022 for stocks but another strong year for real estate.
 Therefore, real estate is moving up the rankings.

-Best Passive Investment Rank #8: Peer-to-Peer Lending (P2P)
+Best Passive Investment Rank #8: Hard Money Lending / Peer-to-Peer Lending (P2P)

-The least best passive income investment is P2P lending.
+To make lending money less personal, you could got the P2P lending route.
 P2P lending started in San Francisco with Lending Club and Prosper in mid-2000.
 The idea of peer-to-peer lending is to disintermediate banks and help denied borrowers get loans at potentially lower rates compared to the rates of larger financial institutions.
 What was once a very nascent industry has now grown into a regulated multi-billion dollar business.

 With a diversified portfolio of 100 or more notes, the leading P2P lenders claim investors can make an annual return between 5% – 7%.
 The returns used to be higher, but the increased supply of money has brought returns down.